Welcome and Introduction

 Social Media Use

-The JHU Bloomberg School of Public Health Social Media Policy may be found on the JHSPH website.
+The JHU Bloomberg School of Public Health Social Media Policy may be found on the BSPH website.

 The JHU School of Medicine has Social Media Guidelines that can be found online.
 You will need Network Connect open to get in.